KQM-git/TCL/evidence/mechanics/gameplay-mechanics/bugs.md

 [https://youtu.be/XW_TDsyFkPA](https://youtu.be/XW_TDsyFkPA)

 **Significance:**
-After you clear the second half it doesn't complete, I'm unsure whether it would be possible to trick it to complete somehow.
+After you clear the second half it doesn't complete, it's unsure whether it would be possible to trick it to complete somehow.
 It could be useful for speedrun showcases or character highlights in abyss.